KHS Bicycles: Overview

 KHS Bicycles, Inc. of Los Angeles, California, is the designer and U.S. distributor of KHS Bicycles, Manhattan Cruisers and Free Agent BMX Bicycles.
 KHS stands for Knowledge, Health, and Strength.
 Founded in 1974 by Wen Hsieh, the KHS bicycle brand is a part of the KHS Co.
 Ltd., and UEC (United Engineering Corporation) which manufactures bicycles, motorcycles and Yamaha musical instruments in wholly owned factories located in Taiwan.
 KHS, Inc. was founded and is located in Southern California.
-As of 2020 KHS makes more than 90 models of KHS bicycles, 24 models of Free Agent BMX Bicycles, and 25 models of Manhattan Cruisers to serve the needs of recreational as well as enthusiast cyclists in over 33 countries around the world.
-Making more than 130,000 bicycles a year, KHS Bicycles has many innovative models.
-Such as mountain & road bikes in XXL & XXXL models for the extra tall (6'4" and up) cycling enthusiasts.
+As of 2020 KHS makes more than 90 models of KHS bicycles, 24 models of Free Agent BMX Bicycles, and 25 models of Manhattan Cruisers.
 KHS employs 120 associates in Taiwan, as well as 55 associates in the USA.
-KHS Inc. is also a major distributor for various Parts and Accessories manufacturers in the USA.
-Featuring brands like Shimano, Park Tool, Maxxis tires, Hollywood Racks, Thule, Maxima Racing Products and ODI, just to name a few.
+KHS Inc. is also a major distributor for various parts and accessories manufacturers in the USA.